a00908270/masterthesis/thesis.md

 ##### etcd

 etcd is a key-value store, accessible by a HTTP/JSON API,  which can be distributed across multiple nodes and is used by Kubernetes to store configuration data, which needs to be accessible across nodes deployed in the cluster.
 Is is essential for service discovery and to describe the state of the cluster, among other things. \cite{kub_intro}

+etcd can also watch values for changes \cite{baier-kub}.

 ##### kube-apiserver